 4. Riding Against the Flow of Traffic.
 Many people assume that it’s safer to ride against the flow of traffic because it’s easier to spot oncoming cars.
 However, drivers making right hand turns are much more likely to strike a bicyclist riding against the flow of traffic.
 Therefore, bicycle safety experts overwhelmingly agree that it’s better to ride with the flow of traffic than against it.

 5. Beware of Blind Spots.
 Bicyclists also must be aware not to “hang-out” in motorists blind spot.
 This is especially true when at stop signs, and traffic lights.
 Riding in a driver’s blind spot puts cyclists at high risk of being struck by a car making sudden land change or turn.

-For information on how to proceed if you’ve been injured in a car and bicycle accident, visit our San Antonio car accident page.
+For information on how to proceed if you’ve been injured in a car and bicycle accident, contact our San Antonio car accident attorneys today.